k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: aura of darkness could snuff out/curse other sources of darkness;
   shadow dragon scales aura of darkness hurting light haters
 - Fix: revert commit 06c26ff, extra check for what can/can't spawn eroded
+- Fix: racial drow were unaffected by hates_light(), gremlins fleeing from sources of darkness